jcarver989/lockbox/Readme.md

 import { VaultManager } from "./VaultManager"
 import { aVaultItem } from "./index"

+// Given some data you want to store in the Vault type MiscAccount = { username: string; password: string }
+type FinancialAccount = MiscAccount & { accountNumber: string }
+type Item = FinancialAccount | MiscAccount

-// Create a Vault (make sure you store your vaultKey somewhere safe!) const vaultManager = new VaultManager() const { vaultKey, encryptedVault } = vaultManager.create()
+// 1.
+Create a Vault (make sure you store your vaultKey somewhere safe!) const vaultManager = new VaultManager<Item>() const { vaultKey, encryptedVault } = vaultManager.create()

-// And an item
+// 2.
+Create an item
-const item = aVaultItem(
+const item = aVaultItem<FinancialAccount>(
   // Give your vault item a unique id
   "id-123",

   // Add whatever data you want
-  { name: "foo" },
+  { username: "Mr. Bigglesworth", password: "123", accountNumber: "456" },

   // And its own unique encryption key
   // Your item's encryption key will encrypt the data above